Things to Do in Charleston in March (2020)

-This post covers the best things to do in Charleston in March and has been updated for 2019.
-It includes a top 10 list, nighttime activities, free and family-friendly things to do.
+This post covers the best things to do in Charleston in March and has been updated for 2020, including nighttime, free, as well as family-friendly events and activities.

 This section features our top 10 activities to enjoy in Charleston throughout March.
 Whenever possible, we will make note of attractions and events that are free, family-friendly or great after dark.

 Several of the items below are already included for free with the purchase of a tourist discount pass.